jza154/NeuralNetworkWeatherClassifier/README.md

 PART1
 NOTE: you can either use PART1 and run the commands:

-Download the files from project folders
+Download the files from

 https://drive.google.com/open?id=1NkbYLCBRNY8gR_3X6QNPOz9vNXBYYzpA

-Put all the folders downloaded with python data.py python analysis.py
+Put all the folders downloaded with data.py analysis.py feelslike.py

 Make sure you have all the folder with exact name downloaded and do not change the filename